 Blood cells that have been affected by PNH are known as PNH clone cells.
 Indicate if the PNH clone cells were absent or present by selecting the appropriate option.
+If it is not known whether or not the PNH clone is absent or present, report Unknown.

-7.1.
-Size of PNH close in %
+Size of PNH clone in percentage (%)

-If the Clone present option is selected, also specify the size of the clone in % (PNH clone size refers to the proportion of PNH-affected cells versus normal cells within the total cell population).
+If the Clone present option is selected, also specify the size of the clone in percentage (%).
+PNH clone size refers to the proportion of PNH-affected cells versus normal cells within the total cell population.
 This information can be found in the haematology report.

-8. Flow cytometry assessment done on:
+Flow cytometry assessment done on